fossasia/labs.fossasia.org/index.md

 work on bite-sized tasks for real-world open source projects in a variety of categories.

-_If you are a middle or highschool student aged 13 to 17 years, check out our tasks at
+_If you are a middle or high school student aged 13 to 17 years, check out our tasks at
 [Google Code-In](http://www.google-melange.com/gci/org/google/gci2014/fossasia)_